 Marital fault, including adultery, plays no role in an Iowa judge's decision about alimony.
 The Iowa appellate courts specifically addressed this issue in an important case, In re the Marriage of Orgren, 375 N.W.2d 710, 712 (Iowa.
 Ct.
 App.
 1985).
-There, the court noted that "we recognize that in making an alimony award, the fault of either party is not to be considered" because "the key to whether alimony should be awarded is support.”
-This means that Iowa divorce courts don’t consider adultery in alimony cases because their focus is on whether the obligee needs financial aid and whether the obligor is capable of providing it.
+There, the court noted that "we recognize that in making an alimony award, the fault of either party is not to be considered" because "the key to whether alimony should be awarded is support."
+The result is that Iowa divorce courts decide to award alimony based only on whether the spouse seeking alimony needs financial aid and whether the other spouse can pay.

 Iowa family court judges consider only the following factors when deciding the amount of alimony awards:

 Although a judge won't consider a spouse's adultery when deciding alimony, one spouse's affair can indirectly affect property division and alimony in a divorce.
 Specifically, if your spouse spent marital funds on trips, gifts, and jewelry for a lover, a judge can take that spending into consideration and give the adulterous spouse a smaller share of the marital estate.

 Sometimes called the "Iowa homewrecker law," at one point in history, adultery was a criminal offense in Iowa.
 The law changed in the 1970s, and adultery is no longer a crime in Iowa.